t-snyder/tech-blog/_posts/2025-11-07-010-SecureTransport-Research-Project.md

 A research prototype messaging system exploring practical solutions to operational challenges in modern cryptographic infrastructure including evolution to post-quantum cryptography and automated short life rotation for certificates - both Intermediate and Leaf with zero service downtime.

+- **Note** The initial draft of each of these blogs were generated using Claude Sonnet 4.5 within Copilot given a requested outline.
+It had access to all of the project code and scripts.
+This draft was then manually editted and specific sections were requested to be revised based upon manual review.

 ## Series Overview

 This multi-part series covers: